The Smile Studios Dental Group Practice Policies

 Expected Standards of Behaviour

-The following are examples of unacceptable behaviour on Practice Premises:
+The following are examples of unacceptable behavior on Practice Premises:

 - Excessive noise, e.g. recurrent loud or intrusive conversation or shouting